Drei Frauen mit unterschiedlichen Lipödem Stadien in Unterwäsche.

 Lipedema stage 2

-Stage 2 lipedema is characterized by an increasingly uneven, wavy skin surface.
-Lumpy structures in the subcutaneous fatty tissue are now palpable.
-The legs are significantly thickened and appear out of proportion to the slim upper body.
-Pressure on the lymph vessels increases, which can lead to feelings of tension, heaviness, and edema.
+The lipoedema stage 2 is characterized by an increasingly uneven, wavy skin surface.
+Nodular structures in the subcutaneous fatty tissue are now palpable.
+The legs are clearly thickened and are in disharmony with the slim upper body.
+The pressure on the lymph vessels increases, which can lead to feelings of tension, heaviness and oedema.

 Lipedema stage 3

-In advanced stage 3 lipedema, the tissue feels rough and hard.
-The skin surface is lumpy and large, overhanging flaps of fat, known as “waddles,” form.
-The increase in circumference of the arms and legs is now very pronounced.
-Pain and restricted movement continue to increase, putting strain on the joints and spine.
+In advanced lipoedema stage 3 the tissue feels coarse and hard.
+The skin surface is coarse-knotted and large, overhanging fat flaps, so-called “dewlaps”, form.
+The increase in circumference on the arms and legs is now very pronounced.
+Pain and restricted movement continue to increase and put a strain on the joints and spine.

 The 4 types of lipedema within the stages of lipedema

-In addition to being classified into different stages, lipedema can also be divided into four types based on which areas of the body are affected.
+In addition to the classification into different stages of lipoedema, the fat distribution disorder can also be divided into four types.
+This classification is based on which areas of the body are affected by lipoedema.

 • Type 1: The subcutaneous fat accumulates mainly around the buttocks and hips.
 The result is what is known as “saddlebags.”